remaro-network/ROSAR-framework/README.md

 ./P1_binary_adv_bound.sh
 ```

-4. The script generates a `statistics_T.csv` file that contains the result of the adversarial attack for different robustness bounds.
+4. The script generates a `statistics_<T>.csv` file that contains the result of the adversarial attack for different robustness bounds.
 (This process might take some time!)

 ## Acknowledgements